 From the 2019-20 financial year onwards you may be able to put more into super at a concessional rate of tax by using catch-up concessional contributions, if you’re eligible.

 - If you exceed the super contributions cap, additional tax and penalties may apply.

 - If you have super assets of $1.6 million or more as at 30 June of the previous financial year, you can’t make additional after-tax contributions to your super, or you may be penalised.

-- If you’re 65 or over at the time of making a contribution, a work test must be satisfied.
+- If you’re 65 or over when the contribution is made, you’ll need to meet the work test or use the work test exemption.
 Australians aged 65 and over, can make an after-tax ‘downsizer’ contribution to their super of up to $300,000 using the proceeds from the sale of their main residence, regardless of their work status, super balance, or contributions history.

 Tax deductions on personal after-tax contributions

 Personal after-tax super contributions (non-concessional contributions) made since 1 July 2017 can be claimed as a tax deduction when you’re doing your tax return, lowering your taxable income.
 This results in roughly the same tax benefit as concessional contributions, which are only taxed at 15%.

 Claiming a deduction on after-tax contributions is especially useful if your employer doesn’t offer you the option to salary sacrifice, or if you receive some money that you’d otherwise pay tax on at your full marginal tax rate.

 To make a personal after-tax super contribution and claim a deduction on it, you’ll need to make a personal contribution to your super and then lodge a ‘Notice of intent to claim or vary a deduction for personal super contributions’ form with your super fund before the end of the financial year.
 Your super fund should acknowledge this in writing before you claim a deduction on your tax return.

 Co-contributions from the government